luci/luci-go/cv/README.md

 should mention a `devsecret://veeeeeeeeeeeeeeery-looooooong-base64-line`, which you can use on subsequent invocations instead of `devsecret-gen://tink/aead`.

-For a quick check, eyeball these two pages (your port may be different):
+For a quick check, eyeball these two pages:
   * http://localhost:8800/ui/run/cq-test/8991920303854-1-19bc46b6c6972e90
   * http://localhost:8800/ui/recents/cq-test